Endless Night (The Lion King song)

-"Endless Night" is a song written by Lebo M., Hans Zimmer, Julie Taymor, and Jay Rifkin.
-It premiered in 1997 as part of the musical The Lion King, a stage adaptation of Disney's 1994 animated film of the same name.
-Mark Mancina produced the song and arranged by Mark A. Brymer.
+"Endless Night" is a song written by Lebo M, Hans Zimmer, Julie Taymor, and Jay Rifkin.
+It premiered in 1997 as part of the musical The Lion King, a stage adaptation of Disney's 1994 animated feature film.
+The song was produced by Mark Mancina and arranged by Mark A. Brymer.
 Taymor wrote the lyrics based on the melody from "Lala", a song from the 1995 soundtrack album Rhythm of the Pride Lands.
 Jason Raize, who first performed the role of Simba for the Broadway production, first performed and recorded "Endless Night"; his version is included on the original cast recording.